CASTLEGym/CybORG/README.md

 # Run the scripts:
  - ./install_conda.sh
  - ./install_test_run.sh

- # game coordinator setting: We currently using the integrated_game_coordinator.py python script, that is in cage-2-cardiff folder. cd to the folder and run it by : python integrated_game_cordinator.py
+# Game coordinator setting:
+We currently using the integrated_game_coordinator.py python script, that is in cage-2-cardiff folder. cd to the folder and run it by : python integrated_game_cordinator.py

  We can set the paramters of the game_coordinator using following :
  - set parameters: